 The results confirm the fundamentals of successful email marketing and provide a rare glimpse into the exact frequency and open rates of holiday email campaigns.

-In this article, we’ll consider the primary takeaways from the study, share our perspectives, and suggest ways you can leverage the lessons learned to boost your ecommerce or lead-generation revenue – not only during the holidays, but all year long.
+In this Insight, we’ll consider the primary takeaways from the study, share our perspectives, and suggest ways you can leverage the lessons learned to boost your ecommerce or lead-generation revenue – not only during the holidays, but all year long.